aerni/statamic-dynamic-cache/README.md

 ```

 ## Configuration
-You may change the handle of the field that is used to check if an entry should be excluded from the static cache.
+You may change the field's handle that is used to check if an entry should be excluded from the static cache.
 The handle defaults to `exclude_from_static_cache`.

 ## Basic Usage
 Dynamic Cache will look for `exclude_from_static_cache: true` in your entries.
 The best way to add this value to your content is by creating a Fieldset with a Hidden Fieldtype and adding it to your Blueprints where necessary.

-If you use a page builder, I suggest you add the Fieldset to every Replicator or Bard set that requires dynamic functionality.
+If you use a page builder, I suggest adding the Fieldset to every Replicator or Bard set that requires dynamic functionality.
 This way, the entry will only be excluded from the static cache if the component in question is present.
-If the component is not present, the entry will be cached statically.
+If it is not, the entry will be cached statically.

 **Fieldset with Hidden Fieldtype:**
 ```yaml